juandesi/mqtt-connector/docs/security/1_tls.md

 # SSL/TLS

 SSL/TLS protocols allow the connection between two mediums (client-server) to be encrypted.
-Encryption lets you make sure that no third party is able to read the data or tamper with it.
+Encryption helps you make sure that no third party is able to read the data or tamper with it.

 The SSL/TLS configuration is the same for both `MQTT3` and `MQTT5`, and it comes in two flavors:

 ## Simple TLS config

-The simple TLS configuration allows to setup TLS with a single CA certificate, without the need to create a truststore file for a single certificate.
+The simple TLS configuration allows to setup TLS with a single CA certificate, without the need of creating a truststore file for a single certificate.

-This is exceptionally good for testing, but is also good for production, if your use case fits.
+This is exceptionally good for testing, but is also good for production if your use case fits.

 This configuration only requires one property: the CA Certificate Path, that must be the path to a X509 certificate.